Persie0/SimplyTranslate-dart/README.md

-As Google only allows a limited amount of requests an alternative was needed. https://simplytranslate.org/ is free and open source and you still get Google Translation quality.
+As Google only allows a limited amount of requests an alternative was needed.

-Also a great project (but no Libretranslate and single word definitions available): https://github.com/TheDavidDelta/lingva-translate
+https://simplytranslate.org/

+https://github.com/TheDavidDelta/lingva-translate
+are free and open source and you still get Google Translation quality.

 # Simplytranslate API docs
 Simplytranslate API docs:  https://git.sr.ht/~metalune/simplytranslate_web/tree/HEAD/api.md